Libra-foundation/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---

-name: Issue request
+name: Bug report
 about: Report a bug about the project
-title: Issue request
+title: Bug report
 labels: bug

 ---